midnightntwrk/midnight-architecture/components/WalletEngine/Specification.md

 Applies transaction to wallet state.
 Most importantly - to discover received coins.
 Depending on provided status of transaction executes for guaranteed offer only or first guaranteed and then fallible offer.
 Steps that need to be taken for a successful offer are:
 1. Update coin commitment tree with commitments of outputs present in the offer
+2. Verify coin commitment tree root against provided one, implementation needs to revert updates to coin commitment tree and abort in case of inconsistency
-2. Book coins, whose nullifiers match the ones present in offer inputs
+3. Book coins, whose nullifiers match the ones present in offer inputs
-3. Watch for received coins, for each output:
+4. Watch for received coins, for each output:
    1. Match commitment with set of pending coins, if it is a match, mark coin as confirmed
    2. If commitment is not a match, try to decrypt output ciphertext, if decryption succeeds - add coin to known set as a confirmed one
    3. If decryption fails - ignore output